-The Grey Island Property was acquired in October 2021 and comprises 11 claims with an area of 13,929 ha.
-The area lies 35 km east of a major basement structural feature known as the Cable Bay Shear Zone (CBSZ), and prominent structural splays off of the CBSZ run through the Grey Island property, intersecting with a favourable northeast trending structure/conductor.
-A single historic drill-hole on this feature encountered strong bleaching and alteration in the sandstone, and anomalous uranium (2.16 ppm) above the unconformity.
-Basement rocks displayed pyritic and highly graphitic mineralization.
+The Grey Island Property, acquired in October 2021, comprises 11 claims spanning an area of 13,929 ha.
+The property is situated 35 km east of a major basement structural feature, the Cable Bay Shear Zone (CBSZ).
+Prominent structural splays from the CBSZ intersect with a favourable northeast trending structure/conductor within the Grey Island property.
+A historic drill-hole on this feature revealed strong bleaching and alteration in the sandstone and anomalous uranium (2.16 ppm) above the unconformity.
+The basement rocks exhibited pyritic and highly graphitic mineralization.